Madness-Gaming-Network/MadGuard/README.md

 - Pull Discord roles and use those for permissions
   - Mirror some anonymous Discord user data in Pocketbase, like Discord ID and permissions
-- Host on same VPS as Wireguard server?
+- Host on same VPS as WireGuard server?
   - Probably not, maybe separate server?
 - Discord donation/sponsorship/boosting gives more features?
   - https://discord.com/developers/docs/monetization/overview